earnestt1234/FED3_Viz/Manual.md

 <div style="page-break-after: always; break-after: page;"></div>

+# Sessions

+A **Session** is a saved application state within FED3 Viz.
+Sessions allow for users to save their work in a broader way than just saving settings or Groups.
+Saving a Session will preserve the loaded FED3 files, their Group Labels, all the created plots, and the settings in a file.
+This works by using Python's `pickle` library to write objects to a file.

+You can save a Session (at any time) by clicking the **Save Session Button** on the Home Tab.
+This will open a file dialog, which defaults to a `sessions` folder, whose location depends on your FED3 Viz installation:

+- **Windows or Mac Executable:** `fed3viz/sessions/`
+- **Python Script** (i.e. GitHub source code): `FED3_Viz/FED3_Viz/sessions/`

+The saved file will have the extension `.fed`.
+You can then load these files later by clicking the **Load Session Button**.
+Loading the session will populate the Home Tab with files and Groups, and then will show you the plots being drawn on the Plot Tab.
+Settings are also loaded.

+Session files created on one computer can be opened on another,  but there will likely be issues if the FED files referenced aren't in the same file path.
+You also can't open a Session file created in an `.exe` version of FED3 Viz on a Python script version, and vice versa.

+**Do not open/unpickle any files from unknown or untrusted sources, as they can be malicious.**

+<div style="page-break-after: always; break-after: page;"></div>

+# Quick Tips

+Here are some features and tips not covered elsewhere that may improve your experience with FED3 Viz:

+- Highlighting multiple choices from the Plot Selector and hitting Create Plot will try to create each plot selected (based on the files selected).
+- Selecting a Group will also select all the FED3 files in that Group; this can be useful for rooting Grouped devices to functions that don't explicitly consider Groups (such as many plots, or deleting files).
+- There are right-click menus for the File View and Plot List.
+Most of the functions correspond the buttons of the Home Tab and Plot Tab, but there are some additional features.
+From the File View, you can right-click a highlighted file to open its file location or open it externally.
+You can highlight a created plot to either re-select the FED files it uses, or to reload the settings that were used to create it.
+- A Session called "LAST_USED.fed" is saved every time the application is closed; you can open this file to continue working where you left off.
+- Resizing the application window will also change the aspect ratio of the Plot Display - and these changes will be reflected in the saved image.
+If you want to be more explicit about plot dimensions and DPI, I would recommend getting the Plot Code and making small modifications to the `fig, ax = plt.subplots()` line.
+- Changes made with the Navigation Toolbar (zooming/panning/resizing) will be saved using the Saved Plots Button, but only if one plot is selected to save.
+Selecting a different plot will reset the changes made by the Navigation Toolbar.

+<div style="page-break-after: always; break-after: page;"></div>

 # FAQ

 This section will mainly cover troubleshooting and issues; please also check the manual for discussion of specific functions and features.